Tintype: Contemporary usage

 John Coffer, as profiled in a 2006 New York Times article, travels by horse-drawn wagon creating tintypes.

 In 2013, California Air National Guard member and artist Ed Drew took the first tintypes in a war zone since the Civil War, when he photographed Air Force pilots serving in the Afghan War.

 The contemporary photographer Victoria Will created a series of tintypes of Hollywood stars at the 2014 and 2015 Sundance Film Festivals, including portraits of Anne Hathaway, Nick Cave, and Ewan McGregor.
 The portraits were later published as a book.

 Organisations such as the penumbra foundation still continue to use this technique, offering tintype photography sessions.
 Their work has been featured in the New York Times.

-Ferrotyping

-Ferrotyping is a still current, finishing treatment applied to ordinary photographic prints made on glossy photographic paper to bring out its reflective properties.
-Newly processed, still-wet photographic prints and enlargements that have been made on glossy-type paper are squeegeed onto a polished metal plate called a ferrotyping plate.
-When they dry and split off due to slight shrinkage, they retain a highly reflective gloss.
-This is not an image-forming technique, despite the name being the same as for the old process.